 Ford's Focus is best known as a family hatch, but if you need a little added practicality, look at the estate version before you get drawn into the SUV marketing spiel.
-Jonathan Crouch reports.
+Jonathan Crouch reports on the improved version.

-The Ford Focus Estate has been given a proper working over in MK4 form, with more boot space, sleeker looks, a more user-friendly interior, more efficient engines and some suspension tweaks that aim to remind us what made the Focus great in the first place.
-It's not the biggest or the cheapest estate in its sector, but it might just be the most appealing all-rounder.
+The fourth generation Ford Focus Estate has been given a proper working over in this updated form, with greater practicality, sleeker looks, a much improved 'SYNC 4' infotainment system and extra technology.
+There's also impressive efficiency beneath the bonnet thanks to the hi-tech range of petrol and diesel engines.
+It's not the biggest or the cheapest estate in its sector, but it might just now be the most appealing all-rounder.

-Let's get to the figures, which as usual we'll quote using WLTP measurement for fuel and NEDC2 measurement for CO2 - in line with current industry practice.
+Let's get to the figures, which we'll quote using WLTP measurement for fuel and WLTP measurement for CO2.
 Bear in mind with all the engines that if you choose the optional 8-speed auto gearbox, you'll hit your efficiency readings by around 10% - which isn't the case if you go for a Volkswagen Group model with DSG auto transmission.
-The 1.0 EcoBoost petrol unit that most will choose comes in three forms with 85, 100 and 125PS, all of which return up to 48.7mpg on the combined cycle with respective CO2 readings of 110, 107 and 108g/km.
-For the 1.5-litre EcoBoost petrol engine, the figures are up to 45.6mpg and up to 125g/km of CO2.
-Or 42.8mpg and up to 129g/km of CO2 for this engine in its uprated 182PS state of tune.
-What about the diesels?
-Well, for the 1.5 EcoBlue unit in its base 95PS state of tune, you're looking at up to 62.8mpg on the combined cycle and up to 96g/km of CO2.
-Or up to 61.4mpg and up to 97g/km with this engine in its 120PS state of tune.
-For completion, we'll also give you the figures for the 2.0-litre EcoBlue diesel variant - up to 56.5mpg and up to 117g/km.
+The latest version of the 1.0-litre EcoBoost petrol unit that most choose gets increased injection pressure to facilitate efficiency.
+In mHEV mild hybrid form, this unit gets a lower compression ratio and a larger turbo.
+And the mHEV version has been embellished by a beefed-up starter/generator driven by a belt at the front of the engine that stores the energy harvested when you brake or decelerate in a tiny 48-volt lithium-ion battery secreted at the back of the car.
+That 1.0 EcoBoost petrol unit comes in two forms with 125PS (standard as a manual and mHEV as a PowerShift auto), both of which return up to 52.3mpg on the combined cycle with a CO2 reading of 121g/km.
+For the 155PS manual version of this 1.0-litre mHEV engine, the figures are up to 54.3mpg and up to 116g/km of CO2 (it's 53.3mpg and up to 119g/km of CO2 for the auto version).
+What about the diesel?
+Well, for the 1.5 EcoBlue unit with 120PS and auto transmission (the only spec on offer), you're looking at up to 61.4mpg on the combined cycle and up to 120g/km of CO2.
+For completion, we'll also give you the figures for the ST 2.3-litre EcoBoost petrol variant - up to 35.3mpg and up to 183g/km (35.8mpg and 182g/km for the auto).

 |01233 272 332||Directions|